Cover Crops: KropouchKasekor

 Towards institutionalization with a steering mechanism

 To promote Cover Crops in Cambodia effectively and efficiently, a need for the development of a proper strategy was identified.
 Therefore, there is an ongoing discussion on the establishment of a steering mechanism that focuses on introducing and promoting cover crops to smallholder farmers.
-Furthermore, discussion among partners and government departments also commenced on cover crops registration through the ASSET project.
+Furthermore, discussion among partners and government departments also commenced on cover crops registration through the Agroecology and Safe Food System Transitions (ASSET) project.
 In 2022, 1,554kg of cover crops were subsidized to smallholder farmers as well.

 2023